kelvins/awesome-dataops/README.md

 *Tools for ensuring data quality.*

 * [Cerberus](https://github.com/pyeve/cerberus) - Lightweight, extensible data validation library for Python.
+* [Deequ](https://github.com/awslabs/deequ) - A library built on top of Apache Spark for measuring data quality in large datasets.
 * [Great Expectations](https://greatexpectations.io) - A Python data validation framework that allows to test your data against datasets.
 * [JSON Schema](https://json-schema.org/) - A vocabulary that allows you to annotate and validate JSON documents.